vbilopav/VerySimpleRestClient/README.md

 Because almost all .NET projects I've seen have some kind of `HttpClient` abstraction.

-Because you probably just want to to send some REST/HTTP requests and get the response - not juggle multiple disposlable objects and multiple serializations and deserializatons - you just one want one line of code that sends the request and read the response.
+Because you probably just want to to send some REST/HTTP requests and get the response - not juggle multiple disposable objects and multiple serializations and deserializations - you just one want one line of code that sends the request and read the response.

-`HttpClient` is pretty big and complex interface, there with many pitfalls and more often then not - mistakes and bugshappen.
+And since `HttpClient` is quite big and complex interface - more often than not, it contained bugs, most commonly forgot to dispose some objects.
+It's challenging to get it right from first try.

 So, this is mine solution that I'm using in various projects.
 I really don't wan't to write `HttpClient` helpers all over again, so hence this library.